migsilva89/migsilva89/README.md

 I like to build stuff, with or without AI.
-Porto, Portugal.